 - 1. Applicant financial stability and fiscal integrity. - Quality of the management systems of the applicant, and applicant's ability to meet prescribed management standards, including those outlined in the DOJ Grants Financial Guide. - 3.
-Applicant's history of performance under OJP and other DOJ awards (including scholarly products, and compliance with reporting requirements and award conditions), as well as awards from other federal agencies. - Reports and findings from audits of the applicant, including audits under the Part 200 Uniform Requirements
+Applicant's history of performance under OJP and other DOJ awards (including scholarly products, and compliance with reporting requirements and award conditions), as well as awards from other federal agencies. - 4.
+Reports and findings from audits of the applicant, including audits under the Part 200 Uniform Requirements - 5.
+Applicant's ability to comply with statutory and regulatory requirements, and to effectively implement other award requirements

-All final award decisions will be made by the Director of the National Institute of Justice.
-Peer reviewers' ratings and any resulting recommendations are advisory only, although their views are considered carefully.
-In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, planned scholarly products, proposed budgets, past performance (including scholarly products) under prior NIJ and OJP awards, research independence and integrity, strategic priorities, "new investigator" status, "innovative areas of research," and available funding when making awards.
+All final award decisions will be made by the Director of the National Institute of Justice, who may take into account not only peer review ratings and NIJ recommendations, but also other factors as indicated in this section.
+In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, planned scholarly products, proposed budgets, past performance (including scholarly products) under prior NIJ and OJP awards, research independence and integrity, strategic priorities, and available funding when making awards.